fborges22/MysticImage/README.md

 # Mystic Image
 Utility for converting binary files into images and vice-versa.
+This application also supports steganographic encoding and decoding, enabling the embedding and extraction of binary data within image pixel data.

 # How to Use: